 Summer 2015 Hours ATLAS Drop-In Advising Hours

 Monday & Thursday

 Tuesday, Wednesday & Friday

 All new transfer students are required to attend SOAR.
 We also encourage you to come in to a major advisor early in your first semester to ensure you start off on the right track.
 As you work on the advising sheet some things to keep in mind:

-1) You need I/ST 200 Introduction to International Studies and I/ST 222 Skills and Methods in Global Leadership your first semester if possible as it is a gateway course.
+1) You need I/ST 200 Introduction to International Studies and I/ST 222 Skills and Methods in Global Leadership your first semester if possible.

 3) The Language requirement is “Three Years or the Equivalent.”
 This is a competency level.
 If, for instance, you have taken fourth semester of a language you only need one more year.
 If you are already fluent in reading, writing, and speaking another language you are not required to learn a third language (though where possible it is encouraged for your own personal growth).
-To clear this you MUST meet with an I/ST advisor and should not assume this requirement is fulfilled before this.
+To clear this you MUST meet with an I/ST advisor and should not assume this requirement is fulfilled before doing so.
 If you are just beginning language study then it is strongly encouraged that you start as soon as possible.
-There are ways of expediting language study if necessary.
+We can help you plan ways of expediting language study if necessary.
 We will also work with you if you are looking to study a language CSULB does not support.